coreos/docs/os/booting-on-launchtimevps.md

 ## Launching VMs

-### Via the Web Interface
+### Via the web interface

 1. Ensure you have set your [SSH public keys][rh-ssh-keys-page].
 If you do not have a RimuHosting account, use the register link.
 2. Configure a [new VM][rh-variable-plan-page] (including memory, disk size and data center.
 Start the order.
 2. In the Software installs section select the CoreOS image (currently only the stable channel is provided).
 Tab away from that field to reveal the cloud config input field.
-Then provide your cloud config.<br/><br/>
+Then provide your cloud config.
 <div class="row">
   <div class="col-lg-8 col-md-10 col-sm-8 col-xs-12 co-m-screenshot">
     <a href="rimuhosting-coreos-image-select-cloud-config.png">